xvxx/dino/README.txt

 Dino is an interpreter for the LDPL programming language, written in LDPL.
-Because LDPL is a compiled language, Dino's goal is to provide a lightweight, scriptable version of the language that can be used to quickly prototype ideas, perform system tasks, or compose programs in an interactive fashion using a REPL.
+Because LDPL is a compiled language, Dino's goal is to provide a lightweight, scriptable version of the language that can be used to quickly prototype ideas or perform system tasks.
 Dino can also be used to run basic LDPL programs on systems which lack a C++11 compiler.
+Mostly, though, it's just a prehistoric toy.

 === EXAMPLES =========================================================